7.04 Weather and Emergency Policy

 The Medical School's general position regarding inclement weather is that, short of a declared State of Emergency, the School remains open.
 The teaching and research activities of HMS continue despite inclement weather.
 In such weather emergencies, however, the Dean for Medical Education may decide to cancel classes.
 Unless a message to the contrary is communicated through one of the means outlined below, you should assume that classes are held as scheduled; however, use your discretion regarding travel safety.

-In the event that course faculty are not able to make it in due to weather, the Office of Curriculum Services will post a message on MyCourses and on the door of the appropriate classroom.
+In the event that course faculty are not able to make it in due to weather, the Office of Curriculum Services will send a message via e-mail, post an announcement on MyCourses and Canvas, and/or on the door of the appropriate classroom.

 If the emergency situation is inclement weather, all students at clinical sites are responsible for contacting and following the reporting instructions of their site or clerkship director.
 Students must use their own discretion regarding the safety of travel to their clinical site.